Johswald/Bayesian-FlowNet/README.md

 and average results of the minibatch, parameters:

     --dropout True / --is_training True

-Note that is_training is falsly named due to simplicity.
+Note that is_training is falsely named due to simplicity.
 Through variances of the minibatches results on the same image but inference on "different" models, confidence images can be created.
-Evaluation throughout training on FlyingCharis test set (pink) ad well as Sintel Clean (orange), Sintel Final (gray) and Kitti (blue) training sets .
+Evaluation throughout training on FlyingCharis test set (pink) ad well as Sintel Clean (orange), Sintel Final (gray) and Kitti (blue) training sets.

 <img src="https://github.com/Johswald/Bayesian-FlowNet/blob/master/images/chairs_epe.png" width="300"><img src="https://github.com/Johswald/Bayesian-FlowNet/blob/master/images/Kitti_Sintel_EPE.png" width="300">
 ## Evaluation